Kenneth Braithwaite: Donald Trump administration

 Braithwaite was nominated by President Donald Trump to serve as the U.S. ambassador to Norway.
 His nomination was confirmed by the U.S. Senate on December 21, 2017, by voice vote.

 In November 2019, Trump announced he would nominate Braithwaite to become the U.S. Navy Secretary, following the forced resignation of Richard V. Spencer.
 Braithwaite testified during his May 2020 confirmation hearings that he would prioritize rebuilding trust in naval leadership following two fatal ship collisions in 2017 and an earlier bribery scandal.
 He was sworn in to office on May 29, 2020.

 In November 2020, Braithwaite proposed reconstituting the First Fleet the United States Pacific Fleet, citing the need for an increased US Navy presence in the Indo-Pacific, and pointing to the rising threat of Chinese incursions into the region.

 In December 2020, as Secretary of the Navy, Braithwaite created the “Tri-Service” strategy to align maritime forces that included the Marines and Coast Guard and outlined a “more assertive posture” to deter military adventurism by Russia and China.

 In January 2021, as Secretary of the Navy, Braithwaite led the creation of a strategy to protect marine resources and shipping routes in the Arctic by increasing the Navy’s presence in the region.

 In his 8 months as Secretary of the Navy, Braithwaite incurred approximately $2.4 million in travel costs paid by taxpayer funds.
 At the time, other senior civilian staff reduced their travel due to the COVID-19 pandemic; Braithwaite travelled more than any other senior Pentagon civilian.
 The week prior to Joe Biden's inauguration, Braithwaite spent $232,000 to fly to Wake Island, a tiny atoll where no sailors or Marines are stationed.
 He spent more than $24,000 to attend the Army–Navy football game.
 He made more than one visit to Hawaii during his 8 months.
 Braithwaite defended his extensive travel at taxpayer expense, saying, "I submit it's impossible to lead men and women deployed around the world from behind a desk in Washington."

 Awards and decorations

 Braithwaite's personal awards include the Legion of Merit, Defense Meritorious Service Medal with Oak leaf cluster, Meritorious Service Medal, Navy and Marine Corps Commendation Medal with Combat “V”, Navy Achievement Medal, the Combat Action Ribbon and various other awards.

 Personal life

-Braithwaite is married to Melissa Losito Braithwaite and they have two children, Grace and Harrison.
+Braithwaite is married to Melissa Losito Braithwaite and they have a daughter and a son.